Field goal: Missed field goals

 A missed field goal is said to be "no good" if the kicked ball does not cross between the uprights and over the crossbar of the goal posts.
-If it misses to the side of the uprights, it may be called "wide left" or "wide right" as the case may be.
+If it misses to the side of the uprights, it may be called "wide left" or "wide right".
 A field goal attempt may be described as "short" if it does not have sufficient distance to go over the cross bar.
 Some commentators will only describe a field goal attempt as being short if it appears to have been aimed correctly while others will describe an attempt appearing to lack both accuracy and distance as being both wide and short.

 If a field goal attempt is missed, and the ball does not go out of bounds and has not been ruled dead by a referee, then a defensive player may advance the ball, as with a punt or kickoff.
-This type of play usually occurs either during an extremely long field goal attempt, or if the attempt is blocked.
-A notable return of a short field goal attempt was the Kick Six, which ended the 2013 Iron Bowl.
+This type of play usually occurs either during an extremely long field goal attempt or if the attempt is blocked.
 If there is a significant likelihood of a miss and the strategic game situation warrants it, the defense places a player downfield, in or near their end zone, to catch the ball.
 The risk in this is that the return man may be tackled deep in his own territory, at a considerably worse position than he could have gotten by letting the ball go dead (see below); furthermore, should the returner fumble the ball, the kicking team can recover it and gain a new set of downs (the advantage is that the kicking team is lined up very close together to stop kick blockers, and not spread across the field like a kickoff or punt team, and is therefore in poor position to defend the return).
 Thus, teams will usually return a kick only towards the end of a half (when the kick will be the final play) or in a particularly desperate situation.

 If a ball caroms off one of the goal posts or the crossbar but lands in the field of play, the ball is considered dead and cannot be returned.
 (This is not the case in arena football, where large "rebound nets" surround the goal posts for the explicit purpose of keeping the ball in play.)
 However, if the ball continues into the goal after caroming, the score counts.
+If the ball re-enters the field of play after crossing the vertical plane of the goal, the score also counts; this is now known as the "Phil Dawson rule" after the eponymous player scored a game-tying field goal that rebounded off the back support of the goal and back into the field of play.

 Situations where the defense does not return a missed field goal vary between leagues and levels of play: